 CURETTAGE AND ELECTRODESICCATION

-A laser is a light beam that can be focused on a very small area.
+A laser is a light beam that can be focused on a very small area and can treat very specific types of cells.
 The laser heats the cells in the area being treated until they "burst."
 There are several types of lasers.
 Each laser has specific uses.

 Laser excision can remove: